Iranian sports world criticizes regime | DW | 04.10.2022

 Protesters have reportedly been chanting Karimi's and Mahini's names in demonstrations around the country.
 Last week, Karimi's house in Tehran was seized for several days.

-Fans of Karimi's former club, Bayern Munich, offered support for the protests in Iran during Friday's Bundesliga match against Bayer Leverkusen, unfurling a banner that read: "Women, Life, Freedom!
+Fans of Karimi's former club, Bayern Munich, offered support to the protests in Iran when during Friday's Bundesliga match against Bayer Leverkusen, fans unfurled a banner that read: "Women, Life, Freedom!
 Solidarity with the feminist revolution in Iran!"

 Werder Bremen fans also put up a banner during their club's match on Saturday against Borussia Mönchengladbach reading: "Down with the patriarchy, down with the Mullah regime.
 Long live the feminist revolution in Iran."